kununu/elasticsearch/doc/REPOSITORY.md

 Repositories are `LoggerAware` (see `\Psr\Log\LoggerAwareInterface`).

 ## Return values
-This package includes a few objects for non-scalar return values of `ElasticsearchRepository`.
+This package includes a few objects for non-scalar return values of `Repository`.
 Those are: `ResultIterator` and `AggregationResultSet`.
 See [Results](RESULTS.md) for details.

 ## Usage
 It's possible to either use the standard `Repository` directly or to extend this class and use dedicated Repositories for each entity.